 The primary capital management objective of the Company is to ensure adequate working capital is available to fund both its helium exploration and development projects and its working capital requirements, while also seeking to minimize the risk-adjusted cost of capital.

 Capital is raised and retained for the purposes and to the extent necessary to fund exploration and corporate overhead costs, subject to the availability of financing on acceptable terms.
 Given its objectives, the Company determines the amount of capital to be raised and retained based on the scope of its planned exploration activities and management's assessment of the expected availability of acceptably priced capital in future periods.

-The Company defines capital as Shareholders' equity.
-The Company's targeted capital structure at June 30, 2023 is 100% shareholders' equity.
-Management believes that such a capital structure is the most suitable for a pre-production exploration company.
+The Company defines capital as Shareholders' equity and the preferred shares that are currently classified as a liability until such time they are converted into common shares or redeemed.
+The Company's targeted capital structure at December 31, 2023 is 100% shareholders' equity.

-The chief source of working capital is equity financing obtained through the sale of common shares and any related warrants.
+The chief source of working capital is equity financing obtained through the sale of common and preferred shares and any related warrants.
 The Company from time to time may receive loans from related parties and trade credit, but such financial instruments are typically only supplementary to equity financings.
 In any case, the Company does not consider debt to be a sustainable source of capital, as in the absence of positive cash flows from operations; any debt obtained must be retired with funds raised through equity financing.

 A significant measure used in assessing capital adequacy is the expected number of days of operations that can be funded from current working capital.
 Capital levels are deemed sufficient if they can fund the balance of the annual exploration and development goals and fund corporate overhead expenses in the near term.
-Considering the equity raised during 2021 and 2022, management believes that there is sufficient capital to carry out its planned activities over the next twelve months, however the Company may raise additional capital in the future if terms are acceptable.
+Considering the capital raised, management believes that there is sufficient capital to carry out its planned activities over the next twelve months, however the Company may raise additional capital in the future if terms are acceptable.